Man in suit holds credit card and types on laptop

 What do you do with your old credit card when it expires?

 Once you have your new credit card and activate it, you should dispose of your old credit card.
 But don’t just throw it away.
-You could still be susceptible to identity theft or fraud if someone were to get a hold of your old credit card.
-Cutting up a credit card and disposing of the pieces separately in multiple garbage bags should be enough to protect you.
+You could still be susceptible to identity theft or fraud if someone were to get access to your old credit card.
+Cutting up a credit card and disposing of the pieces separately in multiple garbage bags should be enough to protect your credit card information.
+These same steps could also help you dispose of a prepaid card, gift card, or debit card after their expiration date.

 Was this article helpful?